MathHubInfo/Legacy-localmh/README.md

 lmh setup --install
 ```

-without problems.
+**NOTICE: ** Currently anything that needs cpanm needs to be installed manually on Windows as installation fails.

-12) You are ready to use lmh.
+13) You are ready to use lmh.

 ## Directory Structure